 “Trump effect” pushing up fixed rates for home loans in Australia

-A flurry of rate hikes arrives as mortgage lenders respond to the “Trump effect”.
+A flurry of rate hikes arrives as mortgage lenders respond to the “Drumpf effect”.

-“International funding costs are rising, which is the fallout from the ‘Trump effect’.
+“International funding costs are rising, which is the fallout from the ‘Drumpf effect’.
 Other lenders are likely to follow,” North said.

 Most of the rises are between 0.10% and 0.30%, though Catalyst Money and Illawara CU have both put up some loan rates by 0.45%.
 Existing fixed rate customers won't be impacted; the change is for new customers signing up for a loan.